pixiebrix/webext-messenger/docs/notes.md

 ## Pitfalls

 - "Runtime" messages are sent to all `chrome-extension://` pages sequentially; the first one to return "not undefined" will "handle" it.
-- Returning a `Promise<undefined>` handles the message.
+- Calling `sendResponse` handles the message.
-- Determining whether to handle the message locally needs to be synchronously.
+- Determining whether to handle the message locally needs to be synchronous.
+You can return `true` synchronously to indicate that you will handle it asynchronously by calling `sendResponse` at a later time.

 ## Unavoidable race conditions

-- If you send a message to a context that hasn't yet loaded/registered, the messages will be ignored; They will be retried.
+- If you send a message to a context that hasn't yet loaded/registered, the messages will be ignored; `webext-messenger` will retry sending them.
-- If you send a message to a named target that doesn't know its own name yet, the message will be ignored; They will be retried.
+- If you send a message to a named target that doesn't know its own name yet, the message will be ignored; `webext-messenger` will retry sending them.